 General information about the Vietnam Quoc Tu

 The pagoda was built in 1963 by the Vietnam United Buddhist Sangha.
-It was initially built quite rudimentary and existed for more than ten years, then it was damaged and demolished, leaving only the tower with the foundation.
+It was initially constructed rudimentarily and remained in use for more than 10 years.
+It was later damaged and demolished, leaving only the tower and foundation.

-After many years of renovation, Vietnam Quoc Tu was officially restored with many items in 1993 and in 2014, the pagoda was completely rebuilt, the inauguration ceremony was held in November 2017 in an area of more than 11 hectares.
+After many years of restoration, Vietnam Quoc Tu was officially restored in 1993, and in 2014, the pagoda was rebuilt in its entirety.
+The inauguration ceremony was held in November 2017 in an area of more than 11 hectares.

-The pagoda was built according to the ancient architecture of North Vietnam.
-The roof of the pagoda is built with many floors, the roof is curved and is carved with a dragon’s head.
-The main hall, which is decorated with dragon and phoenix reliefs, is bold in the traditional architecture of Vietnamese pagodas and shrines, in the middle is enshrined the Buddha Shakyamuni statue.
+The pagoda was built in the ancient architectural style of North Vietnam.
+The pagoda’s roof is multi-tiered, curved, and carved with a dragon’s head.
+The main hall, decorated with dragon-and-phoenix reliefs, is bold in its traditional architecture of Vietnamese pagodas and shrines, and in the middle is enshrined the Buddha Shakyamuni statue.

 The corridor surrounding the pagoda is designed in harmony.
 There are two steeples in the yard in front of the Main Hall where a bell and a drum can be hung.
-From the outside looking in, Vietnam Quoc Tu is designed with Asian-European architecture combining both ancient and modern features.
+From the outside, Vietnam Quoc Tu is designed with Asian-European architecture that combines ancient and modern features.

 The 13-story stupa

-The temple’s imprint is the majestic main hall and the massive 13-storey stupa, 63m high.
-The top of the tower is cast in solid bronze.
-All roofs are red-brown, curled upward, adorned with phoenix ornamentation and all floors include yellow-painted walls.
+The temple’s defining features are the majestic main hall and the massive 13-storey stupa, 63m high.
+The tower’s top is cast in solid bronze.
+All roofs are red-brown, curled upward, adorned with phoenix ornamentation, and all floors include yellow-painted walls.

 Kuan Yin Statue

-Opposite the stupa is a standing Kuan Yin Statue, placed on a pedestal in a lotus flower shape, with open arms, a hand holding an orange vase.
-Visitors must walk up a granite staircase, barefoot, to the top of the high and wide station with lotus petals in order to pray to Kuan Yin.
+Opposite the stupa is a standing Kuan Yin statue on a lotus-shaped pedestal, with open arms and one hand holding an orange vase.
+Visitors must walk barefoot up a granite staircase to the top of the high, wide station with lotus petals to pray to Kuan Yin.

 Address of Vietnam Quoc Tu & Opening hours: